 The $51.6 award breaks down like this: $50 million for punitive damages under the New Jersey Law Against Discrimination, $520,000 for economic loss, $520,000 for willful action against the Age Discrimination and Employment Act (ADEA) and another $520,000 for pain and suffering.

 Discrimination against older workers remains a significant problem

-While the size of the Lockheed verdict is certainly surprising, workplace age discrimination, unfortunately, is not.
+While the size of the award is certainly surprising, workplace age discrimination, unfortunately, is not.
 A 2013 AARP study found that almost two in three workers ages 45 to 74 said they have experienced workplace age discrimination.

 And with an aging US population and ongoing economic uncertainty, more people plan to or must stay in the workforce well past the age of 65.
 As a result, managers and supervisors should take steps to ensure all employees are vigilant and sensitive to behavior and practices that can be grounds for an age discrimination claim.

 Here are 8 tips to help your organization prevent age discrimination: